user95401/Save-on-Crash-Handler/README.md

 without the mod and also potentially the server.
 It's a good idea though, I will say.
 ```
-So i recommend you to use [geode-download-dependency-cmake](https://github.com/user95401/geode-download-dependency-cmake) tool to include this mod as depency for yours.
+So i recommend you to use [geode-download-dependency-cmake](https://github.com/user95401/geode-download-dependency-cmake) tool to include this mod as dependency for yours.

-## Indepence (optionally)
+## Independence (optionally)
-You can include WHOLE game objects factory IMPL in to your mod to avoid depency for user95401.game-objects-factory mod:
+You can include WHOLE FACTORY IMPL in to your mod to fully avoid dependency for user95401.game-objects-factory mod:
 ```cpp
 //in your main.cpp (or any other .cpp whatever)